bluxmit/alnoda-docs/mkdocs/docs/user-guide/extend-workspace/examples/python/static-server.md

-# Label Studio - data labeling tool
+# Static web server - serve static websites from any folder

 ## Intro

-In this example we are going to add a very basic static web server to the workspace.
+In this example we are going to add a very basic static web server to the workspace - we will simply start python's [__http.server__](https://docs.python.org/3/library/http.server.html), which is already present in the workspace.

-We will launch python [__http.server__](https://docs.python.org/3/library/http.server.html).
-This is the simplest way to start up a web server that serves the directory.

 Python is installed in every workspace, and http.server - is a built-in package.
 So we won't need to install anything.
 We only need to start it is a permanent workspace service, and add a UI tab for the http.server.